 @Test public void test1a(ITestContext context) { String Customer_id = "C11012034"; context.setAttribute("CustID", Customer_id); }

-Now we need to retrieve the value from the ITestContext by using the getAttribute() method and use as per our requirement like below:
+Now we need to retrieve the value from the ITestContext by using the getAttribute() method and use it as per our requirement like below:

 String Customer_id1 = (String) context.getAttribute(“CustID”);